AudioSceneDescriptionFormat/asdf/doc/intro.rst

 The examples above use a few shorthand notations to make frequently used scenarios a bit easier to type.
-Expanding all the shortcuts used in the first example above would lead to the full ASDF syntax shown in :scene-link:`minimal-expanded.asd`:
+Expanding most of the shortcuts used in the first example above would lead to the more complicated ASDF syntax shown in :scene-link:`minimal-expanded.asd`:

 .. literalinclude:: scenes/minimal-expanded.asd